 Indeed there is a certain type of Van Gogh painting, which regularly features Provence, with its colorful houses, wide fields and green pastures.

-The Musée Estrine looks at the impact of Van Gogh on the world of art, as well as holds a collection of several artworks from artists such as Joseph Alessandri, Vincent Bioulès, Bernard Buffet, Jean-Jacques Ceccarelli, Henri Manguin, and more.
+The Musée Estrine looks at the impact of Van Gogh on French art, as well as holds a collection of several artworks from artists such as Joseph Alessandri, Vincent Bioulès, Bernard Buffet, Jean-Jacques Ceccarelli, Henri Manguin, and more.
 There are also temporary exhibitions featuring local artists that regularly take place.

 3. Carrières des Lumières

 While not exactly in Saint-Rémy-de-Provence, the Carrières de Lumières is around 5 miles (8km) outside, near the town of Baux-de-Provence.
 Ancient quarries that were used to dig out limestone for construction, have been taken over by a digital art studio.

 The art exhibition projects the imagery of famous artists like Picasso and Van Gogh on these centuries old walls, of what is classified as a “Site naturel classé” (listed natural site).

 4. Nostradamus’s Fountain

 Along with Van Gogh, the town is most famous for its association with Nostradamus, who was born here in 1503.
 His father was originally Jewish but converted to Christianity taking the surname “Nostredame” meaning Our Lady.

 At the time, St. Remy was part of the County of Provence, with France threatening to annexe it.
 Annexation would lead to the eviction of Jewish families, which is why his father converted.